EWC4U - Grade 12 The Writer’s Craft English Online

 View Sample Gradebook Total | 110 Hours |

-Please be aware that, as per Ministry guidelines, OVS has a mandatory minimum requirement of 14 days enrollment for students to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.
+Please note, as per Ministry guidelines, OVS has a mandatory 14 day minimum requirement for student enrollment to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.

-Fundamental Concepts Covered in Grade 12 Online Course
+Fundamental Concepts Covered in English Grade 12 Online Course

 The English curriculum is dedicated to developing the knowledge and skills on which literacy is based – that is, knowledge and skills in the areas of listening and speaking, reading, writing, and viewing and representing.
 Students need language skills in order to comprehend ideas and information, to interact socially, to inquire into areas of interest and study, and to express themselves clearly and demonstrate their learning.
 As students read and reflect on a rich variety of literary, informational, and media texts,1 they develop a deeper understanding of themselves and others and of the world around them.
 Students use and develop important language skills as they read and think about topics, themes, and issues in various subject areas.
 Language facility helps students to learn in all subject areas, and using language for a broad range of purposes increases both their ability to communicate with precision and their understanding of how language works.
 Students develop flexibility and proficiency in their understanding and use of language over time.
 The English curriculum is based on the belief that language learning is critical to responsible and productive citizenship, and that all students can become successful language learners.
 The curriculum is designed to provide students with the knowledge and skills that they need to achieve this goal.
 It aims to help students become successful language learners.